The German Invasion of Spain ... Euro style

 Players bid for the order of choosing these option cards, but the higher bids carry the penalty of giving fewer troops.
 Thus, the game is a balance between resource acquisition and use; players must know when to 'lay low' in order to restore their forces.
 It is equally important to give other players good reason to do things which help your cause while they optimize their own scoring.

 The tournament will have three Heats.
-Up to 25 players will advance to the Semifinal; be sure to check the event Kiosk for your status following each Heat.
-Winners of Semifinal games will compete in a five-player Final game.
+Up to 25 players will advance to the semi-finals; be sure to check the event Kiosk for your status following each Heat.
+Winners of semi-final games will compete in a five-player final game.

 All games will be limited to two hours, including Semifinal and Final Rounds.

 This is a B level event.
-If you have not played the game before, be sure to attend a teaching session before you sign up to play.
+If you have not played the game before, be sure and attend a teaching session before you sign up to play.

 - Players who have set up their own games will play at their table

 - To save time, all other players will be randomly assigned to tables; however, please alert the GM if team members or acquaintances are assigned to the same table.
 The GM will switch players as necessary between games.